LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### MRPVisualisation

 This final example shows the use of the *MRPVisualisation* module, which provides general functions for visualising measurements.
 The visualisation options make it possible to visually assess the results of a measurement.
-This is particularly helpful for full-sphere measurements recorded with the *3D: Full sphere* \ref{d-full-sphere} sensor.
+This is particularly helpful for full-sphere measurements recorded with the *3D: Full sphere* sensor explained in \ref{d-full-sphere}.
 The sub-module *MRPPolarVisualisation* is specially designed for these.
 The figure \ref{Example_full_sphere_plot_of_an_measurement_using_the_MRPVisualisation_module.png} shows a plot of a full sphere measurement.
 It is also possible to export the data from the *MRPAnalysis* module graphically as diagrams.
 The *MRPVisualisation* modules are used here.
-The following example \ref{lst:mrpexample_visualisation} shows the usage of both modules.
+The following example listing \ref{lst:mrpexample_visualisation} shows the usage of both modules.

 ```python {#lst:mrpexample_visualisation caption="MRPVisualisation example which plots a full sphere to an image file"}